esnet/gdg/website/content/docs/usage_guide/backup_guide.md

 operate on to exist.

 {{< callout context="caution" title="Caution" icon="alert-triangle" >}}
-Unlike most other entities that GDG operates on, Alerting will be global to the Grafana organization.
-They will also ignore folder watch list, and any other filter set.
+Unlike most other entities that GDG operates on, alerting entities are global to the Grafana organization and ignore the watched folder list.
+This applies to notification policies, mute timings, and alert templates (when no `--filter` flag is passed).

+Contact points and templates support their own dedicated filtering — see the sections below.
 {{< /callout >}}

-**Alerting Rules is the exception that is tied to a folder and respect filters.**
+**Alert Rules are the exception: they are tied to a folder and respect folder filters.**

 #### Contact Points